dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 [!INCLUDE[macos-preview-1708](./includes/macos-preview-1708.md)]

-Getting access to your organization’s apps, data, and resources makes it possible for you to do your job.
+Getting access to your organization’s apps, data, and resources makes it easier for you to do your job.
 Your organization is using Intune to [manage access to those resources](what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-ios.md), which requires you to download the Company Portal app for macOS.
 These instructions will work for macOS devices on OS X El Capitan 10.11+.

   > [!NOTE]
-  > If you're actually trying to enroll an iOS device, such as an iPhone or iPad, [try these instructions instead](enroll-your-device-in-intune-ios.md).
+  > If you want to enroll an iOS device, such as an iPhone or iPad, [try these instructions instead](enroll-your-device-in-intune-ios.md).

 1. On your __Dock__, find __Safari__ and open the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=55770) page for the Company Portal app for macOS.